dsodol/claude_c_sharp_stuff/cc_win_plugin_spec_v1.md

 - **read_file** — Read file contents.
 Use instead of `cat`, `type`.
 - **close_window** — Close a window by PID.
 Only works for processes started by run_process.
 - **get_build_info** — Get plugin build number and directory paths.
 Use to verify plugin is working.
+- **wait_for_pattern** — Block until a pattern appears in a file.
+Polls internally.
+Use instead of polling read_file.

 ## Rules